tpiekos/heroku-buildpack-zbar/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for apps requiring ZBAR as a dependency.
 It is configured to work with the [ruby zbar gem](https://github.com/willglynn/ruby-zbar) but should work with other stacks.
 This buildpack also applies a [patch to Zbar](https://bugs.launchpad.net/ubuntu/+source/zbar/+bug/1185157) that fixes some jpeg issues, and is required for ruby zbar to work.

+Please see notes below to get this working on Heroku-20 or Heroku-22.

 Adding to an existing Ruby App
 ---------------
 1. `heroku config:set ZBAR_LIB=vendor/lib/libzbar.so`